bazwilliams/upnp-playlist-service/README.md

 GET `/api/playlists` to see a list of all M3U files in the configured playlist folder.
 Any M3U files created by this service can also be loaded back into the DS via the 'replace' button or as part of a schedule.

 Storing the current play queue on a DS as an M3U file is optimised if you are serving your music from a Minimserver media server running on the same machine as a relative path to the original file will be stored in the M3U file.
 In all cases, the DIDL-LITE metadata will be stored as an M3U comment.

+#### To add currently playling track to a new or existing playlist

+POST to `/api/devices/{uuid}/playlists/{playlistName}`

+No body is required, the playlistName does not need to include any file suffix (one will be added).

 #### To store a playlist already in a DS